SeldonIO/alibi-detect/docs-gb/README.md

 # Alibi Detect

-[Alibi Detect](https://github.com/SeldonIO/alibi-detect) is an open source Python library focused on **outlier**, **adversarial** and **drift** detection.
+[Alibi Detect](https://github.com/SeldonIO/alibi-detect) is a source-available Python library focused on **outlier**, **adversarial** and **drift** detection.
 The package aims to cover both online and offline detectors for tabular data, text, images and time series.
 Both **TensorFlow** and **PyTorch** backends are supported for drift detection.